|On this page|

 Specify the length of the hinge constraint.

-Add the created constraints to a primitive group.
+Adds the created constraints to a primitive group with the specified name.

 Clear Hinge Edits

 All to Group

 Create constraints between pieces in Group 1 and all other pieces.

 Group to Group

 Create constraints between pieces in Group 1 and pieces in Group 2.

 When connection type is Center of Mass, points are first seeded on the surface of all the objects.
 There must be enough points for close points to occur to detect close surfaces.
 This should be scaled down by the square of the geometry size.
 For example, if your geometry is 10× bigger, you should have 1/100 of the points per area.

 String or Int primitive attribute name indicating piece boundaries - no constraints will be created between pieces with the same attribute value.

 Specify the maximum allowed distance when searching for nearby points.